 Shopper Journeys are the latest feature on the Fera.ai app.
 They will allow you to help personalize your business online by understanding your customers and the visitors to your site.
 You’ll be able to see their journey as they navigated through your site and what they recently purchased.

-The Views of the New Shopper Journeys Tab
+The Views of the New Shopper Journeys Section

-The new tab shows the Shopper’s name (anonymous if it isn’t found) and their location.
+This section shows the Shopper’s name (anonymous if it isn’t found) and their location.
 It also shows you their last activity on your site (ie. viewing page, clicking on ‘add to cart’, etc.).
-You can see the time the shopper was last seen, the number of events they have, and also any learned behaviours.
+You can see the time the shopper was last seen, the number of events they have, and also likelihood to buy.